2019 Cricket World Cup: Indian Squad Already Picked?

 India's 2019 Cricket World Cup campaign starts on June 5 with a group match against South Africa at Rose Bowl, Southampton

 Finally, the day of reckoning is here for the Indian hopefuls.
-When the five-member All-India Senior Selection Committee meets in Mumbai on Monday, names of 15 cricketers will dominate the national discourse and at the same time, many dreams will be shattered.
-Like it or not, it will mark the start of India's preparation for the 2019 Cricket World Cup.
+When the five-member All-India Senior Selection Committee meets in Mumbai on Monday, names of 15 cricketers who are selected for the 2019 Cricket World Cup will dominate the national discourse and at the same time, many dreams will be shattered.
+Like it or not, it will officially mark the start of India's preparation for the mega event in England and Wales.

 - PHOTO